-In simple words, this setting keeps the shutter open as long as the remote is triggered.
+In simple words, this setting keeps the shutter open for as long as the remote is triggered.
 (Obviously, pushing the trigger for minutes isn’t ideal but I’ll come back to how you can handle that in a moment.)

-How to Use Bulb Mode
+How to use Bulb Mode

 Recommended Reading: Introduction to Fundamentals in Landscape Photography

-Use a tripod
+#1 Use a tripod

-When to Use Bulb Mode
+When to use Bulb Mode

 So, to summarize this topic: Bulb Mode is most commonly used for Long Exposure Photography.
 There are many scenarios when this technique is used such as star trails, night photography, seascapes, car trails etc.

 A Comprehensive Introduction to Landscape PhotographyProduct on sale